RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_mmcr_infotheory/main.md

 🔥🔥An Information-Theoretic Understanding of Maximum Manifold Capacity Representations🔥🔥

-w/ amazing cast @vclecomte @BerivanISIK @sanmikoyejo  @ziv_ravid @Andr3yGR @ylecun @KhonaMikail
+w/ amazing cast @vclecomte @BerivanISIK @sanmikoyejo  @ziv_ravid @Andr3yGR  @KhonaMikail @ylecun

 ![](MMCR_sphere_20231124_2117.jpg)

 1/N

-What is MMCR?
 MMCR is a new high-performing self-supervised learning method at #NeurIPS2023 by @tedyerxa @s_y_chung @KuangYilun @EeroSimoncelli that SLAYS at ImageNet1k 🚀🚀🚀

-How does it work?

-Data -> Transform -> Embed -> Average over views/transforms -> Max nuclear norm
+MMCR: Data -> K transforms per datum -> Embed -> Average over K transforms -> Minimize negative nuclear norm

 ![](img.png)

 2/N

-MMCR originates from stat mech characterization of the geometry of linear separability of manifolds, building off foundational work by @s_y_chung @UriCohen42 @HSompolinsky
+MMCR originates from the statistical mechanical characterization of the linear separability of manifolds, building off foundational work by @s_y_chung @UriCohen42 @HSompolinsky

 But many SSL methods originate from (or relate to) information theory!
 How can we connect these?